cloudify-cosmo/docs.getcloudify.org/content/plugins/container-support.md

 `['spec']['replicas']=3`

 Internally, the plugin simply evaluates this statement on the parsed data structure.
 After all substitutions are completed, a new `pod.yaml` is written to perform the actual deployment on the master node via `kubectl`.
-The value type of the substitution line is a string, meaning that standard intrinsics like `concat` and `get_property` can be used to insert properties from elsewhere into blueprints.
+The value type of the substitution line is a string, meaning that standard intrinsics like `concat` and `get_property` can be used to insert properties from elsewhere in the blueprint.

 #### Special Substitution Syntax
 Sometimes it is required to inject runtime properties or information from the Cloudify context.
 To enable this, the plugin implements a special syntax.